ArchipelagoMW/Archipelago/worlds/lufia2ac/docs/en_Lufia II Ancient Cave.md

 ## Which items can be in another player's world?

-Any of the items which can be shuffled may also be placed into another player's world.
+Any of the blue chest items from the vanilla game may be placed into another player's world.

 ## What does another world's item look like in Lufia II?